Explore your mortgage options

 Rocket LoansSM offers same-day funding for personal loans.
 Get prequalified and get the cash you need, fast.

 But credit cards offer borrowing and repayment flexibility, which can be appealing if you don’t want to make large monthly payments.
-If you’re trying to save money, keep in mind, the longer you take to repay credit card debt, the more you’ll pay in interest.
+If you’re trying to save money, keep in mind that the longer you take to repay credit card debt, the more you’ll pay in interest.

 If you need to apply for a credit card, look for one that offers a 0% intro APR.
 To avoid paying interest on the balance, try paying it off before the introductory period ends.